 How we are going to get there.

-Bring regulation to the sending of SMS messages with masked sender ID’s, the kind of messages commonly utilised by fraudsters.
+Continue to bring regulation to the sending of SMS messages with masked sender ID’s, the kind of messages commonly utilised by fraudsters.

 Continue to raise awareness of cyber security issues, highlighting the dangers of these issues.

-Partner with organisations that align with our business aim and can mutually benefit from our cooperation.
+Partner with organisations that align with our business aim and can mutually benefit from our co-operation.

 The problem is well known, the solution can be simple.

 It is an ambitious plan, but here is what needs to happen.